What is the amount of salary support that the fellowship would be able to provide?

 What is the time requirement?
 Specifically, the frequency or duration of sessions?

 Courses will take place at a time that is determined by the cohort as a group.
-Most students prefer evening classes because they can still see patients during the day, but instructors are flexible based on student preference.
+Most students prefer morning or afternoon classes because they can block that half day as part of their committed time to the fellowship, but instructors are flexible based on student preference.
 The seminars will be scheduled in the same manner, based on fellow preference.
-We expect seminars to take place once a month for one hour throughout the first year of the fellowship, and as needed during the second year.
+We expect seminars to take place twice a month for 90 minutes throughout the first six months, then move to monthly during the remainder of the first year of the fellowship, seminars end by the fall of the second year.
 There are a few full-day trainings that will be required as part of the fellowship.
 All dates will be provided up front, so fellows can arrange for those days off in advance.
 These will occur no more than once a month, and all take place during the first year of the fellowship.

 What is the coursework schedule?

 Please see a schedule of coursework, including course descriptions, time commitment required, and details about the format the courses will be offered in.
-The first session for every class will be held in-person, and remaining sessions could be taken in-person or via video conference; it will be determined based on your location and preference after discussion with the instructor.
+The first 2-3 sessions for every class will be held over back-to-back days during the first week of the semester.
+Remaining sessions occur at a regular time which is decided based on instructor/student preference.
+Usually this is 1.5-2 hrs every 1-2 weeks.
+Courses could be taken in-person or via video conference; it will be determined based on your location and preference after discussion with the instructor.

 How would my clinic schedule adjust to this?
 I don’t want it to take time away from my patients.

-Fellows will spend roughly 10 hours per week on the fellowship, so will drop to seeing patients 30 hours a week.
+Fellows will spend roughly 10 hours per week (about two clinic sessions) on the fellowship, so will drop to seeing patients 30 hours a week.
 It is up to the practice and the fellow to decide the schedule that works best.

 My schedule is set quarterly about a month before the quarter starts.
 How far in advance would the fellowship schedule be known?